 Regeneration: The Next Evolution Of Ecotourism

-‘Yuta Bitpit’ is Yolngu Aboriginal metaphor which describes the new life born out of the ashes of bushfires.
-This cycle of regeneration is inherent in the Australian landscape.
-As our industry emerges from the COVID-19, leaders must look to the horizon beyond sustainability and purposefully strive towards regenerative tourism development.
+The cycle of fire and regeneration is inherent in the Australian landscape.
+As our industry emerges from COVID-19, leaders must look to the horizon beyond sustainability and purposefully strive towards regenerative tourism development.

 Building on a career working with the country’s leading operators, the likes of the Tasmanian Walking Company and Peninsula Hot Springs, Matt Sykes puts forward his case for an integrated impact framework to drive the industry’s future.
 This comes on the back of Victorian Tourism Industry Council-supported research on global best-practice through Japan, China, the Nordic region, UK and USA.